 It is a violation of Federal law to use this product in a manner inconsistent with its labeling.
-Do not apply this product through any irrigation system unless the chemigation instructions on this label are followed.
+Do not apply this product through any type of irrigation system unless the chemigation instructions on this label are followed.
+Do not apply in greenhouses.
 Do not apply this product in a way that will contact workers or other persons, either directly or through drift.
 Only protected handlers may be in the area during application.
 For any requirements specific to your State or Tribe, consult the agency responsible for pesticide regulation.